ThomNewton/Deadpan/Tools used in the project.md

 We used Google Gemini (https://gemini.google.com) to help with the following:
-- generating ERD of our database,
+- generating ERD of our database
 - commenting code
 - generating information about films in the seed
 - beautifying user manual and README